acarrab/acarrab.github.io/Content/school_work/fun_courses.md

 - Design and Analysis of Algorithms 8400
   - Learned advanced runtime analysis and better application of known algorithms
-  - Probably one of my **favorite** classes that I have taken in College
 - Data Science
-  - Learned about statistical models
+  - Learned high level information about statistical models
 - Computer Graphics
-  - Geometry and Calculus put together in a lovely way
+  - Fun geometry and calculus as well as well as the need to work in highly constrained environment

 ### Fall 2016

 - Networks and Network Programming
-  - Worked on Honors Contract and worked on Honors research (With Human-Centered Cloud Robotics)
+  - Worked on Honors research (with Human-Centered Cloud Robotics) while in this class

 ### Spring 2016